APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 - Java Cloud Service (JCS)
 - Database Cloud Service (DBCS) or Autonomous Transaction Processing (ATP)
 - Developer Cloud Service (DevcS)
-- Compute Classic Cloud Service
+- Compute Cloud Service
-- Storage Classic Cloud Service
+- Storage Cloud Service

 An Oracle Database Cloud Service or ATP is required by Java Cloud Service for storing its configurations and to host the Oracle Fusion Middleware component schemas used by Oracle Java Required Files (JRF).